Definition of the Write-off of a Bad Account

 Examples of the Write-off of a Bad Account

-Under the direct write-off method a company writes off a bad account receivable after the specific account is found to be uncollectible.
-This write off usually occurs many months after the account receivable and the credit sale were recorded.
-The entry to write off the bad account will consist of 1) a credit to Accounts Receivable in order to remove the amount that will not be collected, and 2) a debit to Bad Debts Expense to report the amount of the loss on the company's income statement.
+Under the direct write-off method a company writes off a bad account receivable when a specific account is determined to be uncollectible.
+This usually occurs many months after the credit sale occurred.
+The entry to write off the bad account under the direct write-off method is:

 - Debit Bad Debts Expense (to report the amount of the loss on the company's income statement)

 - Credit Accounts Receivable (to remove the amount that will not be collected)

 In the U.S., the direct write-off method is required for income tax purposes, but is not the method to be used for a company's financial statements.

 Under the allowance method a company anticipates that some of its credit sales and accounts receivable will not be collected and establishes an Allowance for Doubtful Accounts prior to knowing the specific account or accounts that will become uncollectible.
 The Allowance account is established and adjusted with the following journal entry:

 When a specific customer's account is identified as uncollectible, the journal entry to write off the account is:

 - A credit to Accounts Receivable (to remove the amount that will not be collected)